Timeline

 Survey of the Iwatō Archaeological Site

-Yamaguchi Prefectural Board of Education
+Yamaguchi Prefectural Board of Education -MAP No.40-

 The Yamaguchi Prefecture Shrine Gazetteer was published, including the shrine’s origins.